wnm-trojan/cm-and-fs-ml-model/README.md

 This is a vegetable sales prediction ML Model.
 This system is part of Online Crop Management And Forecasting System for Farmers and Agro Business Industry.

 ## Wikis
-For more information about providing guidelines for your project, see https://medium.com/@warunamadushan92624.wm/building-a-sales-forecasting-api-system-with-fastapi-mysql-and-arima-a-step-by-step-guide-dac9e109df71
+For more information about providing guidelines for your project, see <a href="https://medium.com/@warunamadushan92624.wm/building-a-sales-forecasting-api-system-with-fastapi-mysql-and-arima-a-step-by-step-guide-dac9e109df71">Building a Sales Forecasting API System with FastAPI, MySQL, and ARIMA</a>

 ## Installation & Setup